 When a quarterback passes for 324 yards and 4 touchdowns, mostly in the 1st half, and goes on to finish with a perfect passer rating, it’s pretty hard to not wind up on a Team of the Week.
 Cousins only threw 25 passes, completing 20 of them, and he got a lot of help with plenty of yards after the catch.
 But he did all that the Redskins need him too, which is manage the game.

-Adrian Peterson, Minnesota Vikings Jeremy Langford, Chicago Bears
+Adrian Peterson, Minnesota Vikings & Jeremy Langford, Chicago Bears

-Adrian Peterson had his 6th 200 yard game of his career on Sunday against the Raiders when he bust an 80 yard run to seal the win.
-This was also the 3rd consecutive game that he has run for over 100 yards.
+Adrian Peterson had his sixth 200 yard game of his career on Sunday against the Raiders when he bust an 80 yard run to seal the win.
+This was also the third consecutive game that he has run for over 100 yards.
 He is definitely silencing his critics so far this season.

-Antonio Brown, Pittsburgh Steelers Michael Floyd, Arizona Cardinals
+Antonio Brown, Pittsburgh Steelers & Michael Floyd, Arizona Cardinals

 Speaking of Martavis Bryant, he could easily have cracked this team if not for Floyd’s performance against the Legion of Boom, he hauled in 6 catches for 178 yards and a touchdown.
 Michael Floyd racked up 113 yards and 2 touchdowns on 7 catches against the Seahawks, even though he left the game due to a hamstring injury.
 Both of his touchdowns were deep balls and on one he beat Richard Sherman.
 Floyd hasn’t been noticed as much this year due to Fitzgerald and John Brown having success, but he deserves respect.

-Zach Miller, Chicago Bears Rob Gronkowski, New England Patriots
+Zach Miller, Chicago Bears & Rob Gronkowski, New England Patriots

 Zach Miller had a huge game for the Bears against the Rams.
 He caught 5 passes for 107 yards and 2 touchdowns, one of which went for 87 yards.
 This is the second straight week that he has caught a touchdown and he is proving to be a very valuable part of this offense.

 Washington Redskins Offensive Line

-The Redksins offensive line paved the way for a dominant offense.
+The Redskins offensive line paved the way for a dominant offense.
 This group allowed kept Cousins up right enough to complete 20 of 25 passes for 300 yards.
 Not only that, 78 of those yards came on one pass, and that was a screen pass to Matt Jones.
-The 2 initial lead blockers did a great job, but on the play you will notice that the entire offensive line made a block downfield.
+The two initial lead blockers did a great job, but on the play you will notice that the entire offensive line made a block downfield.
 Furthermore, they opened lots of gaps in the running game.
 They paved the way for the team to rush for 213 yards on just 31 carries, that’s 6.87 yards per carry.
 The Redskins o-line really had a great game.

-Defensive End – Muhammad Wilkerson, New York Jets Defensive Tackle – Aaron Donald, St. Louis Rams Defensive Tackle – Ndamukong Suh, Miami Dolphins Defensive End – Mario Edwards Jr., Oakland Raiders
+Defensive End – Muhammad Wilkerson, New York Jets & Mario Edwards Jr., Oakland Raiders

 Aaron Donald is continuing to write a pretty impressive resumé in just his second year.
 Against the Bears, Donald added 7 total tackles and 2 more sacks.
 Like Wilkerson, it was in a losing effort but Donald is just a force on the defensive line.
 Ndamukong Suh had is best game yet as a Miami Dolphin.
 The Eagles could not run the ball and Suh was a big reason why.
 He had 7 solo tackles and 8 total tackles, 3 of which were for a loss including a sack.

 For the second week in a row, a Jacksonville Jaguar is on the defensive team of the week.
-In the Jags shock win over the Ravens, House had 2 interceptions in the space of 2 drives.
+In the Jags shock win over the Ravens, House had two interceptions in the space of two drives.
 His interceptions completely zapped the offensive momentum the Ravens had after the half and went a long way to allowing the Jags offense to get back in the game.

 Reshad Jones has been one of the only consistent players on the Dolphins defense, and this week he played lights out.
-He had 9 total tackles, 2 pass break ups, a tackle for loss and a sack.
-Most importantly though, he had the 4th quarter, game clinching interception
+He had nine total tackles, two pass break ups, a tackle for loss and a sack.
+Most importantly though, he had the 4th quarter, game clinching interception.